HomeReady® Mortgage Guidelines

 - The non-borrower does not have to be a relative

-- The non-borrower must provide adequate proof of their income (W-2 forms, paystubs, etc.)
+- The non-borrower must provide adequate proof of their income (W-2 forms, pay stubs, etc.)

-- The non-borrower will be asked to sign a form (pdf) stating their intention of living in the home for at least the next 12 months
+- The non-borrower will be asked to sign a form stating their intention of living in the home for at least the next 12 months

 Income from Your Boarder or Roommate Could be Allowed

 Some people rent out a home or apartment and take on a tenant to help cover the bills.
-If you are in a situation like that and wish to keep your roommate/boarder when you purchase your own place, the HomeReady program is tailor made for you.
+If you are in a situation like that and wish to keep your roommate/boarder when you purchase your own place, the HomeReady program is tailor-made for you.

 If you can provide enough evidence of the current rental agreement, as much as 30% of the borrower’s income may come from the boarder’s monthly rental payments.
 For this to work you will need to show that you have had a roommate for a minimum of 12 months and you will also have to show the roommate’s rent contribution for the previous 12 months.

-Better Mortgage Insurance Rates
+Better Private Mortgage Insurance (PMI) Rates

-Another bonus of the HomeReady® program is that the mortgage insurance requirement will automatically stop once the balance of the loan has reached 78% of the home’s value.
+The PMI requirement will automatically stop once the balance of the loan has reached 78% of the home’s value.

 HomeReady® is Designed for Lower to Moderate-Income Borrowers

 It is important to note that Fannie Mae has made this program specifically for low to moderate-income borrowers.
 To determine if a borrower’s income level will meet the guidelines Fannie Mae has an online tool.
-The borrower simply has to pick a state and an area which they wish to buy a home.
+The borrower simply has to pick a state and an area in which they wish to buy a home.

 Home Buyer Class

 The HomeReady® program requires potential home buyers to complete an online class called Framework prior to the home purchase.
 This class is designed to prepared people for the various responsibilities of owning a home.
-People that are new to home ownership may not be aware of all the nuances that come from buying a property.
-Items such as property taxes, saving for repairs, budgeting for regular maintenance items and ways to prolong the life of their home can really help people who have never owned a home.
+People that are new to homeownership may not be aware of all the nuances that come from buying a property.
+Items such as property taxes, saving for repairs, budgeting for regular maintenance items, and ways to prolong the life of their home can really help people who have never owned a home.
 There is a small fee to take this class but if you ask your loan officer, they may have discounts that you can use to offset that cost.

-The My Community Mortgage program has been very successful since its introduction.
 With the enhancements that are offered under the new HomeReady® program, low to moderate-income borrowers have another option at their disposal for becoming a homeowner

 - Important Disclosure